istinmth/resx-localizer/README.md

 If  you ever had to translate strings scattered in multiple files, you would know what a hassle it can be, and this tool aims to help with that.
 It can:

 1. **Export** all strings from RESX files to CSV.
-You just specify a dolder, and it gets all resx files in all subfolders, and exports them to a csv.
+You just specify a folder, and it gets all resx files in all subfolders, and exports them to a csv.
 2. **Translate** the strings using popular translation services
 3. **Import** the translated strings back to their original RESX files, using the csv from the previous step.